-If you have a William D. Ford Federal Direct Loan and wish to apply for a deferment, you must complete the In-School Deferment Request (available at umgc.edu/finaidforms) and submit it to Academic Operations by mail for certification.
-Forms should be mailed to UMGC, Student Records-Outgoing Transcripts, 3501 University Boulevard East, Adelphi, MD 20783.

-You should be aware both of your lender's deadlines for receiving deferment requests and UMGC's reporting schedule to avoid having deferment forms processed and forwarded to the lenders before enrollment data have been reported.
+If you have a William D. Ford Federal Direct Loan and wish to apply for a deferment, you must complete the In-School Deferment Request (available at umgc.edu/finaidforms) and submit it to Academic Services and Quality by fax or email for certification.
+Forms should be faxed to 240-684-2005 or emailed to studentrecords@umgc.edu.
+You should be aware both of your lender's deadlines for receiving deferment requests and UMGC's reporting schedule to avoid having deferment forms processed and forwarded to lenders before enrollment data have been reported.